InterworldTransport/Clados/Readme.txt

 Installation:

 Clados is a collection of packages meant to be used as a math library in other applications.
-Place clados.jar where you normally place 3rd party libraries.
+Place the clados jar where you normally place 3rd party libraries.

 Don't have the jar file?
 Build it.
 Or ask me to build one.
 ------------------------------------------------------------------------